outde-xyz/website/content/Tutorials/locality_islands.md

 Why should we find Complex NP islands and adjunct islands?
 I don't mean in the specific sense of "why is X an island, but not construction Y".
-No, I mean why should we find any islands?
+No, I mean why should we find any islands at all?
 Why should movement ever be forbidden?
 If syntax is just Merge and Move, how do islands arise?